trailblazer/reform/README.md

 Nested forms and collections can be easily rendered with `fields_for`, etc. Note that you no longer pass the model to the form builder, but the Reform instance.

-Optionally, you might want to use the [#present!](#present) method to pre-populate fields and prepare the form for rendering.
+Optionally, you might want to use the `#prepopulate!` method to pre-populate fields and prepare the form for rendering.

 ## Validation